QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 5. Remove (filter) events having excessive acoustic activity in their sidebands.
 6. Remove (filter) events that are enclosed by another event.

 Post-processing steps 1 through 5 are performed once for each of the `DecibelThresholds` used in the event detection stage.
+Post-processing step 6 is performed on all the events emerging from all rounds of post-processing steps 1-5.

 #### Combine events having temporal _and_ spectral overlap